haski333/LuaPipe/README.md

 # LuaPipe
-## LuaPipe is a roblox module that makes communicating between the server and clients much easier
+## LuaPipe is a roblox module that makes communicating between the server and clients easier

 ## Client Example
 ```lua